 East Chatteris (strategic allocation): this area is identified on the Policies Map and it is expected will be predominantly a mix of open space and a high quality, relatively low density, residential area (around 300 dwellings).
 A substantial part of the historic former park and garden of the Manor House should be retained as informal open space as a focus for the community, and opportunities should be taken to link to the Recreation Ground.
-The most important and best examples of archaeological features will be retained and used either for informal open space or other uses which preserve their integrity.
+The most significant archaeological assets will be retained in situ and managed either for informal open space or by other means that will preserve their integrity in the long term.
 The Birch Fen Awarded water course which crosses this development area will require protection.
 Development should utilise the amenity value of the substantial number of protected trees in the area.
 Noise mitigation measures should be provided along the A142 as appropriate.

 South Chatteris (strategic allocation): this area is identified on the Policies Map.
 The area will be predominantly residential (around 850 dwellings) with some business uses likely close to and gaining access from, the A142.
-The exact location of the highway access(es) from the adjoining road network will be set out in the comprehensive delivery scheme, and may fall outside of the specific allocation area.
+The exact location of the highway access(es) from the adjoining road network will be set out in the broad concept plan, and may fall outside of the specific allocation area.
 Noise mitigation measures should be provided along the A142 as appropriate.
 Local convenience shopping and a primary school will need to be provided, with measures incorporated to facilitate direct pedestrian and cycle links from the town centre through the site and to the Mepal Outdoor Centre.
 Sports and recreational facilities on the adjacent Cromwell Community College site will be provided for community use.
-The setting and character of Tithe Farm Barn should be safeguarded.
-Enhanced landscaping will be particularly important along the southern boundary of the area and in association with any site access (es).
+The setting and character and archaeology of Tithe Farm Barn should be safeguarded and interpreted for public benefit as part of any redevelopment scheme.
+Enhanced landscaping will be particularly important along the southern boundary of the area and in association with any site access(es).

 North Chatteris (broad location for growth): this area is located to the south-west of the A142 and to the east and north of the existing built up area of the town.
 Subject to flood risk, highway and amenity issues being satisfactorily addressed, this area could accommodate a mix of uses, but with predominantly residential (around 100 dwellings) in the lower risk flood zone area in the southern part of the site, and open space and/or business uses in the higher flood risk northern area.
-Opportunities should be taken to add to the Furrowfields Road Open Space area.
+Opportunities should be taken to add to the Furrowfields Road Open Space area while seeking to continue the long-term preservation of medieval cultivation earthworks in this location.
 Foot and cycle way links should be provided to the remainder of the town including a safe crossing on the A142 to the Dock Road Industrial Area.
 Noise mitigation measures should be provided along the A142 as appropriate.

-To help assist the integration of the urban extensions into the town, the Council will prepare and keep up-to-date a town strategy covering a wide range of matters, including non town planning matters such as service provision.
+To help assist the integration of the urban extensions into the town, the Council will prepare and keep up-to-date a town strategy covering a wide range of matters, including non-town planning matters such as service provision.